GadgetAngel/STM32-Template/README.md

 2021-01-31T18:50:36 INFO common.c: Flash written and verified! jolly good!
 ```

-ON Windows: if successfully flashed, via VScode using ST-LINK_cli tool from STelectronics, you will see this in the output:
+ON **Windows**: if successfully flashed, via VScode using ST-LINK_cli tool from STelectronics, you will see this in the output:
 ```
 STM32 ST-LINK CLI v3.6.0.0
 STM32 ST-LINK Command Line Interface